 Contact a Skilled Motorcycle Accident Lawyer Today

-With a track record of winning MILLIONS of dollars in past verdicts and settlements, the skilled personal injury attorneys at Gordon & Doner have built a reputation throughout the state of Florida.
+With a track record of winning MILLIONS of dollars in past verdicts and settlements, the skilled personal injury attorneys at Gordon & Partners have built a reputation throughout the state of Florida.
 In our pursuit of justice for all injured accident victims, we work tirelessly to build a case that places our clients in the best position to win the maximum compensation possible.

 When the negligence of another driver harms you or a loved one, they must be held accountable for their careless action.
-Our experienced legal team is located in our three offices in Palm Beach Gardens, Stuart, and Davie.
+Our experienced legal team is located in our three offices in Palm Beach Gardens, Stuart, and Plantation.

 To speak with an attorney today, please fill out a Free Case Review form on this page.